 Notwithstanding any license authorization to make changes to the Project, when such changes directly affect NFS land, Licensee shall obtain written approval from the Forest Service prior to making any changes to any constructed Project features or facilities or use of Project lands and waters, or any departure from the requirements of any approved exhibits filed with the Commission.
-Following receipt of such approval from the Forest Service, and a minimum of 60 days prior to initiating any such changes, Licensee shall file a report with the Commission describing the changes and the reasons for the changes and shall include any protection measures determined necessary by the Forest Service at the same time it is filed with the Commission.
+Following receipt of such approval from the Forest Service, and a minimum of 60 days prior to initiating any such changes, Licensee shall file a report with the Commission describing the changes and the reasons for the changes and shall include any protection measures determined necessary by the Forest Service for such changes.
+Licensee shall file an exact copy of this report with the Forest Service at the same time it is filed with the Commission.
 This condition does not relieve Licensee from the amendment or other requirements of Article 2 or Article 3 of this license.